 Pempeople, London Borough of Southwark, GLA

-GLA Mayor of London pledge (£20k), Spacehive crowdfunding, Airbnb, Southwark Tenant Fund
+GLA Mayor of London pledge, Spacehive crowdfunding, Airbnb, Southwark Tenant Fund,

-60 vacant garages on the Ledbury Estate on Old Kent Road will be transformed into the Livesey Exchange providing spaces for making, training and cultural programmes.
-Workshops, studios, multifunctional spaces and a training kitchen will surround an internal courtyard linked to a sports pitch.
+60 vacant garages on the Ledbury Estate on Old Kent Road will be transformed into the Livesey Exchange – an archade of workshops, studios, multifunctional spaces and a training kitchen linked to a sports pitch.
 A multi-functional space and café form the main entrance from the Old Kent Road providing desk space for flexible working, meetings, events and socialsing.